harness/developer-hub/docs/platform/connectors/monitoring-and-logging-systems/connect-to-monitoring-and-logging-systems.md

 <details>
 <summary> Insights Query API (DEPRECATED) </summary>
-   - For steps on generating the New Relic API key, follow this doc from New Relic: [Insights query API](https://docs.newrelic.com/docs/apis/insights-apis/query-insights-event-data-api/).
+   - For steps on generating the New Relic API key, go to [Insights query API](https://docs.newrelic.com/docs/apis/insights-apis/query-insights-event-data-api/) in the New Relic documentation.

    - If you have trouble finding step on generating the **Insights query key**, look for the API key types help in the New Relic help panel: